CMSgov/qpp-measures-data/README.md

 ## Quality Payment Program Measures Data Repository

-This repository hosts measures data for QPP and supports functionality to import measures data as an NPM module.
-All 2018 quality, PI (Promoting Interoperability, formerly ACI), and IA measures were added as of [release 1.1.3](https://github.com/CMSgov/qpp-measures-data/releases/tag/1.1.3).
-QCDR measures will be added later in 2018.

-This is the v2 source of truth for QPP measures data.
+This is the source of truth for QPP measures data.
 The previous measures data API is no longer available (qpp.cms.gov/api).
 The transition to using qpp-measures-data as a source of truth for CMS is ongoing and this data may be subject to modifications.
 Stability in the API contract for qpp-measures-data is prioritized but not guaranteed.